Emonist/Terminal-Privacy-Policy/README.md

 ## Questions

-If you have any questions or are concerned about what data might be being stored from your account contact `@NotYourFenix#5465`.
+If you have any questions or are concerned about what data might be being stored from your account contact `@emonist`.
 For more information check the [Discord Terms Of Service](https://discord.com/terms).